Our Vice-Chancellor's Office

 As University Secretary Karen is responsible for all matters of governance, and legal and statutory compliance.
 She is also Clerk to the Board of Governors and Company Secretary to a number of subsidiary companies.
-The post has line management for the Academic Services, the Governance Team, the Legal & Compliance Team including Equality Diversity & Inclusion, Insurance and DPA/FoI, and the UKVI Team.
+The post has line management for the Governance Team, the Legal & Compliance Team including Equality Diversity & Inclusion, Insurance and DPA/FoI, and the UKVI Team.
 Karen also has institutional responsibility for compliance with the Prevent Duty, along with being the University lead for University Strategy, the OFS (Office for Students), Business Continuity and Student Mental Health.

 Karen is a qualified solicitor with particular expertise in higher education corporate governance and all issues that arise out of the institutional relationship with students.